-It’s great honor today to share with you The Digital Universe, which was created for humanity to see where we are in the universe.
-And so I think we can roll the that we have.
+It’s a great honor today to with you The Digital Universe, which was created for humanity really see where we are in the universe.
+And I think we can roll the video that we have.

 [The Himalayas.]